diogomatsubara/codex/docs/index.rst

 Stark & Wayne Codex
 ===================

-.. warning:: You better grab an extra pair of socks.
-Cause this doc is about to blow your socks off.

 Welcome to Stark & Wayne Codex.
 This is a prescription for your very own Cloud Foundry, running on whichever IaaS you choose.

 We're going to begin by outlining a few **key concepts** and the benefits of **codex**.